bobwilmes/aers/README.md

 Recently open source projects such as [FreeDV](https://freedv.org/) have developed new codecs which enable digital codecs that can be used on any open platform.
 The project is open source on [Github](https://github.com/drowe67/freedv-gui)
+An Australian ham radio operator, David Rowe, has released the open source for[Codec2](https://github.com/drowe67/codec2) which is a low bandwidth open source codec for encoding/decoding digital communications on an audio bitstream.

 ## Architecture
 ![aers Architecture](images/aersarchitecture.jpg)

+The aers applications is designed to build communications of an emergency nature for transmission and reception over HF ham radio.
+This might possibly include the GPS location of the mobile device, the call sign of the ham operating the mobile device, items such as lists of emergency supplies needed.
+It's expected that locations of transportation blockages such as bridges or roads that are blocked or damaged might also be needed.
+Some mobile device capability such as photographs might be sent using a technique called slow scan television.
+Some voice audio communications can also be exchanged, although the bandwidth of voicemail communications would be restricted.

 ## Installation